catalyst-cooperative/resume-pandoc/src/zane-selvans.md

 - Policy analysis related to climate change, electricity regulation, and energy systems, with focus on risk tolerance, discount rates, coal supply economics, carbon pricing, and the operational and maintenance costs of existing generation assets.
 - Data analysis and visualization using Python, NumPy, pandas, Matplotlib, Jupyter Notebooks, scikit-learn, and other open source technologies.
+- Data engineering and data lakehouse design using the Dagster orchestration framework, Google Batch, dbt, DuckDB, and Apache Parquet.
-- Scientific software engineering in Python, using Git, PyTest, continuous integration, code profiling, symbolic debugging.
+- Scientific software engineering in Python, using Git, pytest, CI/CD with GitHub Actions, code profiling, symbolic debugging.
 - Native English speaker, functional fluency in Spanish